Noteshelf Review 2023

 The Zoom Box is a lifesaver when you need to write smaller text.
 This is also a great way to get a closeup of existing text if you’re parsing a document for notes.

-You can access this feature by clicking on the More icon (the ellipsis icon on the righthand side of the menu bar) and switching the Zoom Box toggle to green.
+You can access this feature by clicking on the More icon (the ellipsis icon on the right-hand side of the menu bar) and tapping on Zoom Box.

 Protip: The Zoom Box is highly customizable.
 Use the Zoom Box toolbar settings to adjust the position of the margins, the line spacing, the position of the buttons on the screen, and disable the auto-advance option.